 - When people are asked whether it is a good time to save, the question is likely to be interpreted as a general question on the state of the economy.
 When the economy is doing well (2004-08), people are likely to be optimistic, they will respond it is a good time to save. (they are more likely to respond – it is a good time to spend too)

 - During the recession, people are pessimistic.
-With falling incomes, and rising unemployment, the situation feels bad.
+With falling incomes and rising unemployment, the situation feels bad.
 People are pessimistic and so respond it is a bad time to save.

 - During the recession, it probably really is a bad time to save.
 Incomes are squeezed, and people are having to cut back on essential items.
 It really is a bad time to save.
 However, this is outweighed by fears over future prospects so people hold back from big purchases.
 It may be a bad time to save, but it is an even worse time to buy a new car.

 - During the boom years, people respond it is a good time to save.
 They are correct.
-Strong economic growth and a period of rising incomes means it is a good time to save.
+Strong economic growth and a period of rising incomes mean it is a good time to save.
 However, we don’t always pursue our good intentions.
 We know it is a good time to save, but we don’t follow our good intentions, but spend instead.

 Paradox of Thrift

-This has interesting parallels with the concept of paradox of thrift.
+This has interesting parallels with the concept of the paradox of thrift.
 Keynes noticed that in a recession.

 - Individuals feel their best choice is to save more.
 Therefore, personal spending falls as people save in anticipation of possible unemployment.

-- However, if many individuals save more, then this is bad for the macro economy.
+- However, if many individuals save more, then this is bad for the macroeconomy.
 Because there is a rapid rise in the saving ratio, overall consumer spending falls and this makes the recession deeper.

 - Therefore, the paradox of thrift states that although individual decisions to save more make sense from a personal perspective – overall, they are actually bad for the economy.